 Industrial robots are most specifically designed and programmed to perform various tasks in manufacturing and assembly lines.
 These types of robots are extensively used in the automotive, electronics, and pharmaceutical industries to automate repetitive and labor-intensive processes.

 Industrial robots excel at tasks like welding, where they can consistently and accurately join metal components, ensuring high-quality welds.
-And in painting applications, resulting in a superior finish.
+And in painting applications, this field of robotics results in a superior finish.
 By doing these repetitive tasks, industrial robots improve productivity and allow workers to focus on more complex and value-added activities.

 2. Domestic Robots